APogue/APogue.github.io/pages/projects.md

 ### AI-Assisted Rigor

 The AI system used in this framework is not a black box or generative assistant.
-It is a protocol-constrained agent designed to apply structured coding standards consistently across incidents.
+It is a protocol-constrained agent designed to apply high methodological standards to every incident.

 Unlike human coders, it offers: